qlik-oss/core-scaling/README.md

 * Modify the `settings.config` for your needs.
 Do note that you **have to add your Project name**.
 Example: `GCLOUD_PROJECT="${GCLOUD_PROJECT:-YOUR-PROJECT-HERE}"` add your project name after `:-`

 * Accept the EULA, by modifying the file: `./qlik-core/engine-deployment.yaml`

+* [jq](https://stedolan.github.io/jq/) to make the printout more readable.

+## Issues

+Before reporting an issue have a look in the [Known issues](#known-issues) and see if that can help you.

 ## Create GKE cluster

+!!!
+Note "Deployment delays"
+    When deploying there is a time delay before the services are up and running.
+If a command fails, please wait 30 seconds and try again.

 Now create your cluster with the following command:
 ```bash